iPhone 17 Pro: Apple Shifts MagSafe Magnet Layout to Highlight Logo Placement

 Industry Confirms Compatibility, Offers Design Tweaks

-In a separate report, leaker Sonny Dickson echoed the claim that the logo’s new placement is prompting visual adjustments to the MagSafe layout.
+In a separate report, leaker Sonny Dickson backed the claim that the logo’s new placement is prompting visual adjustments to the MagSafe layout.
 He also noted that Apple aims to preserve a clean rear aesthetic, especially for users who prefer transparent cases.

 Majin Bu added that accessory makers have already started producing new rings with a central opening to reflect this change.
 According to his industry sources, both Apple and third-party case designers are working on solutions that make the repositioned logo more prominent without compromising the magnetic connection.